-Join Derrick Story for an in-depth discussion in this video Taking advantage of the golden hour for outdoor portraits, part of Photographing High School Senior Portraits.
+Join Derrick Story for an in-depth discussion in this video Taking advantage of the golden hour for outdoor portraits, part of Portrait Photography: High School Seniors (2014).

 …So the final shoot of the day was really fun.…We had the golden light.…I already had great shots of Ashley, and one of the things that I…wanted to do, was send her off…with something that was special beyond the yearbook.…Something that her Mom would want, maybe something for the wall.…That kind of thing.…Look at that.…So originally, we had a little bit of light coming in.…And I was actually going to have Max hold a reflector and…bounce that up and then use that really nice background light.…